hassrm08/Ryan_Portfolio/README.md

 I also have vast experience in the Pulp and Paper industry where I've worn multiple hats.
 I focused many years on developing a formalized problem-solving process to reduce costly failures and prevent reoccurrences.
 Methods included Cause Mapping, 6 Sigma methodologies, statistics/data analysis, and root cause analysis.
 I have many years of lab, quality, and continuous improvement experience.
 Lastly, I spent a considerable amount of time building a data repository for a major expansion project procuring, cleaning, and organizing equipment reliability data and storing it in the Computerized Maintenance Management Software.

-I have spent time working in academia both on research with the Unversity of Wisconsin-Madison, and on freelance data projects for The Citadel in South Carolina.
+I have spent time working in academia both on research with the Unversity of Wisconsin-Madison and on freelance data projects for The Citadel in South Carolina.

 Outside of work, I participate in numerous hobbies including amateur astronomy, BBQ/Smoking, guitar playing, hunting/fishing, and cheering for the Minnesota Vikings.
 Skol Vikes!